bcgov/MyGovBC-MSP/openshift/elk/README.md

 ##Operation
 Because Elasticsearch data is on ephemeral storage, due care is needed to avoid bringing down or corrupt the cluster.
 By default each piece of data has 1 replica (i.e. 2 copies on separate pods).
 If two or more pods are taken down in a short period such that the cluster doesn't have enough time to recover in between, partial data loss may occur.
 Therefore only scale down 1 pod at a time and leave enough recovery window for the next.
 ### Cluster Recovery
-If Elasticsearch cluster is crashed, data can be restored from the most recently nightly backup
+If Elasticsearch cluster is crashed, data can be restored from the most recently nightly backup.
+But data from last backup till now is lost permanently.
+To restore,

 1. Deploy a new empty cluster by following the procedure above.
-Disable the route to avoid input
+Disable the route to disallow input.
 2. Login to a Elasticsearch pod by running `oc exec -it <pod_name> bash`.
 In the pod run following commands

   ```